dojo/framework/docs/en/creating-widgets/supplemental.md

 -   `VNode`s, or _Virtual Nodes_
     -   These correspond to virtual representations of concrete DOM elements, and serve as the lowest-level rendering output for all Dojo applications.
 -   `WNode`s, or _Widget Nodes_
-    -   These tie Dojo widgets to the virtual DOM.
+    -   These tie Dojo widgets to the virtual DOM, and are used as a way to reactively inject state into a widget.

 Both `VNode`s and `WNode`s are considered subtypes of `DNode`s within Dojo's virtual DOM, but applications don't typically deal with `DNode`s in their abstract sense.
 Using [TSX syntax](#tsx-support) is also preferred as it allows applications to deal with both VDOM node types in a single, consistent manner.

-### VDOM node properties

-In addition to representing the structure of an application, virtual nodes also serve as a way to reactively inject state into each widget (or DOM element).
-This is done by providing a set of **properties** when instantiating `VNode`s and `WNode`s.

-These properties TODO

 ### Instantiating VDOM nodes